Cutwell/hands-on-python/README.md

 2. Open the webpage across multiple devices / tabs and join the same room.
 3. Compose a line of code.
 Empty lines are ignored - so not every line of code must use all connected devices!
+4. Once ready, execute your code by pressing "Run Code".
+This executes as real Python code on the server!
-4. Press "Show Terminal" to open the terminal output (maybe use one device as a terminal screen whilst you compose Python snippets with your other screens?).
+5. Press "Show Terminal" to view outputs.
+Each time you run some code, the finished line of code plus the output (either the resulting variables, or an error if something goes wrong) are logged to the terminal.
+Maybe use one device as a terminal screen whilst you compose Python snippets with your other screens?

 ## Contributing